Skip to main content

 Table of Contents

-• No Spouse or Heirs: In the tragic event the person killed was unmarried with no children, the right typically passes to their surviving parents or, in some cases, a designated beneficiary.
+• No spouse or heirs — parents.
+If the person who died was unmarried with no children, the right typically passes to the surviving parents, and a limited path for siblings now exists under recent law.

 A framed sign displays 'Family Compensation' on a wooden dresser beside a family photo, with a white chair.